On Tonelli periodic orbits with low energy on surfaces

 \subsection{Unique free-time local minimizers}

 Let $M$ be a closed manifold equipped with an arbitrary Riemannian metric $g$, which induces a distance $\mathrm{dist}:M\times M\to[0,\infty)$.
-Without loss of generality, we can assume that $M$ is orientable: if this is not the case, we replace it by its orientation double covering.
+Without loss of generality, we can assume that $M$ is orientable: if this is not the case, we replace it by its orientation double cover.
 We consider a Tonelli Lagrangian $L:\Tan M\to\R$.
-We recall that such $L$ is a smooth function whose restriction to any fiber of $\Tan M$ is superlinear with everywhere positive-definite Hessian.
+We recall that such an $L$ is a smooth function whose restriction to any fiber of $\Tan M$ is superlinear with everywhere positive-definite Hessian.
 We are interested in the Euler-Lagrange dynamics, that is, in the solutions $\gamma:\R\to M$ of the Euler-Lagrange equation~\eqref{e:Euler_Lagrange}.
 This type of dynamics is conservative: the energy $E(q,v)= L_v(q,v) v - L(q,v)$ is constant along the lift $t\mapsto(\gamma(t),\dot\gamma(t))$ of a solution $\gamma$ of the Euler-Lagrange equation.

-For all $q_0,q_1\in M$, we denote by $\AC(q_0,q_1)$ the space of absolutely continuous curves connecting $q_0$ with $q_1$, that is the space of all $\gamma:[0,\tau]\to M$ such that $\tau\in(0,\infty)$, $\gamma(0)=q_0$, and $\gamma(\tau)=q_1$.
+For all $q_0,q_1\in M$, we denote by $\AC(q_0,q_1)$ the space of absolutely continuous curves connecting $q_0$ with $q_1$, that is, the space of all $\gamma:[0,\tau]\to M$ such that $\tau\in(0,\infty)$, $\gamma(0)=q_0$, and $\gamma(\tau)=q_1$.
 For any constant $k\in\R$, the action of one such curve $\gamma$ with respect to the Lagrangian $L+k$ is given by